platformer/typst-algorithms/algo.typ

 }

-// Creates the indent guides for a given line while updating relevant state.
+// Given the content of a given line, calculates size of the content
-// Updates state for:
-//   _algo-current-page
-//   _algo-pagebreak-line-indexes
+//   and creates indent guides of sufficient length.
 //
 // Parameters:
 //   indent-guides: Stroke for drawing indent guides.